Achievable logoAchievable logo

 Ankylosing spondylitis

-• Chronic inflammatory disease that primarily affects the spine.
-It causes inflammation of the joints (vertebrae) and ligaments in the spine, leading to stiffness, pain, and eventual fusion of the bones
+• An autoimmune disease that causes inflammation and stiffness, primarily in the spine, and is notably more common in men.
+Men typically develop AS in early adulthood.
+It causes inflammation of the joints (vertebrae) and ligaments in the spine, leading to stiffness, pain, eventual fusion of the bones, and development of osteoporosis

 • Symptoms